VdoCipher/cloudhopper/README.md

 }
 ```

-Your index.js should look something like this:
+Step 3: Your index.js should look something like this:
 ```javascript
 'use strict';